josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 → cultural richness

 being seen
-→ not being extracted
+→ not necessarily being extracted
 ```

-Not every instance will resolve this way.
+Not every instance will resolve positively.

-The point is that the old classifier no longer gets to treat danger as the only available interpretation.
+The point is that the old classifier no longer gets to treat danger as the only available interpretation — and a new classifier should not simply replace it with an equally automatic flattering interpretation.

+Sometimes attention is dangerous.

-Sometimes people are looking because something is wrong.
+Sometimes it is neutral.

-Sometimes they are looking because the Swan is fucking magnificent.
+Sometimes, in the heightened symbolic vocabulary of the rose, attention contains admiration.

-Sometimes they have brought flowers.
+Sometimes it contains flowers.

+**Evidence decides which state applies outside the song.**

 ---